 Whether you have a long established business or are just starting out, business credit cards offer many ways to earn points and save money.
 For example, suppose you need to travel for business, here is an example of how you can use your business cards for maximal savings and point earnings:

-- Airfare 3X: Pay with the Amex Business Gold Rewards card.
+- Airfare 3X: Pay with the Amex Business Gold Rewards card (if you selected airfare as your 3X category)

 - Car rental 5% back: At Avis or Budget, you’ll get 5% cash back if you pay with your business MasterCard (such as a Chase Ink card) once it is registered with the Easy Savings program.
 Further, with Chase’s Ink Insiders program you’ll earn Avis rewards twice as fast and save up to 30% off rentals!
 At Hertz, if you pay with your Amex business card you’ll earn 5% cash back for each dollar spent above $500 per calendar year, and 10% cash back for each dollar spent above $2500.
 Clearly the latter is only good if you spend a lot at Hertz!